 We use the Musicians’ Union teaching rates as a guide for workshop prices.
-Rates vary depending on the number of people, length of workshop and location.
+Rates may vary slightly depending on the number of people, length of workshop and location.
 Please contact us if you are interested in having a workshop at your school or event.